Mayank-cyber-cell/Mood-Based-Study-Work-Environment-Generator/README.md

 ## 📌 Notes

-* Ensure you have a valid Spotify Developer account and replace the placeholder credentials in the `.env` file.
+* The database schema includes automatic triggers for analytics aggregation.
+* All user data is protected with Row Level Security (RLS) policies.
+* The app supports both authenticated and anonymous usage for session tracking.
-* For a smoother experience, use the app in a modern browser like Chrome or Firefox.
+* For the best experience, use a modern browser with JavaScript enabled.
 * Contributions are welcome!
 Feel free to fork the repository and submit pull requests.

+## 🎯 Keyboard Shortcuts

+* **1-4**: Quickly select moods (Calm, Stressed, Excited, Tired)
+* **Space**: Play/Pause music (when in mood environment)
+* **P**: Start/Pause Pomodoro timer
+* **Right-click theme toggle**: Access system theme option

 ---